Last reviewed 3 September 2020

 If an employer brings someone back from furlough and keeps them in employment (earning at least £520 a month) until January, they will receive a £1000 bonus.
 However, people must be brought back to “proper work”.

 Aimed at helping young people (16–24-year-olds), this will pay their wages for six months if employers take them on in new jobs.
 There will be no cap on numbers and the Chancellor urged every employer, big or small, to hire as many kickstarters as possible.

 ”These will be decent jobs,” he said, “with a minimum of 25 hours per week paid at least the National Minimum Wage (NMW)”.
 Employers will be able to top up that payment if they wish.

-The scheme will open for applications in August and run until December 2021.
+The scheme is now open for applications and will run until December 2021.